Saartje87/pbjs-0.6/docs/PB-$.md

 # PB.$

-## PB.$ constructor
-Element selection can be done by specifiyn an element id or to give a dom node.
+Element selection can be done by specifying an element id or to give a dom node.
 The PB.$ constructor also handles the creation of dom elements

 ```javascript